nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/configuring-the-elasticsearch-mapping.md

 This way the mapping reference stay on the Nuxeo configuration side and you should not update the mapping directly on the Elasticsearch side.

 Nuxeo updates the mapping and setting on Elasticsearch only when:
-*  the Elasticsearch index does not exist
+*  The Elasticsearch index does not exist
-*  a full repository re-indexing is performed
+*  A full repository re-indexing is performed

 ## Customizing the Language

-The Nuxeo code and mapping use a full-text analyzer named `fulltext`, this analyzer is defined in the settings file as an english analyzer.
+The Nuxeo code and mapping use a full-text analyzer named `fulltext`, this analyzer is defined in the settings file as an English analyzer.

 You can reconfigure the `fulltext` analyzer to match your language and requirements.
 Note that a `fulltext_fr` is provided as a French analyzer example.